-- When you’re happy with it, click on the image to purchase it
+- When you’re happy with it, click on the image to buy it.

 If you’re not a Creative Cloud user

-Alternatively, if you’re not a Creative Cloud user, you can download images from Adobe Stock just like from any other stock photo site.
+Or, if you’re not a Creative Cloud user, you can download images from Adobe Stock like from any other stock photo site.

-- Search for an image using search bar
+- Search for an image using the search bar.

-Downloading images from Adobe Stock really couldn’t be any easier.
+Downloading images from Adobe Stock couldn’t be easier.